-Returning to the city, we visited an attraction in Cairo in the late period and had a glimpse into the Islamic culture.
+Returning to the city, we visited an attraction in Cairo in the late period and had a glimpse into Islamic culture.
 The Citadel of Saladin dates back to the 12th century and is now a dedicated UNESCO World Heritage Site.
 The citadel was originally a medieval Islamic-era fortification, built by Salah ad-Din and further developed by subsequent Egyptian rulers.
-Most people come to the Citadel to see the 19th-century Muhammad Ali Mosque, which is for certain the most eye-catching piece in the fortress.
+Most people come to the Citadel to see the 19th-century Muhammad Ali Mosque, which is certainly the most eye-catching piece in the fortress.
 Commissioned by Muhammad Ali Pasha between 1830 and 1848, this spectacular mosque was built to rival the Hagia Sofia in Istanbul.

-Mohammad Ali of Egypt (Muhammad Ali Pasha al-Mas’ud ibn Agha) is an important figure and leader who is closer to the modern history of the country a few hundred years ago.
+Mohammad Ali of Egypt (Muhammad Ali Pasha al-Mas’ud ibn Agha) is an important figure and leader who is closer to the modern history of the country than a few hundred years ago.
 He was the Ottoman governor of Egypt from 1805 to 1848.
 He is regarded as the founder of modern Egypt.

-The mosque was designed by a Turkish architect, Yousuf Bushnak from Istanbul, and the construction began in the year of 1830.
+The mosque was designed by a Turkish architect, Yousuf Bushnak from Istanbul, and the construction began in the year 1830.
 He came from Istanbul for the construction and he designed his plans based on the Sultan Ahmed Mosque (The Blue Mosque) in Istanbul.

 Built by Alabaster, the exterior of the mosque was supposed to be white, yet it’s now covered with sand and dust and turned muddy!
-Since the sand cover the mosque so fast when the frequent storm comes, the mosque is left covered with sand and now it doesn’t look white anymore.
-Don’t miss going inside the citadel and admire the huge chandelier hanging from the domed ceiling.
+Since the sand covers the mosque so fast when the frequent storm comes, the mosque is left covered with sand and now it doesn’t look white anymore.
+Don’t miss going inside the citadel and admiring the huge chandelier hanging from the domed ceiling.

 The grand terrace at the front of the mosque is also one of the best viewpoints in Cairo.
-With the Mosque-Madrassa of Sultan Hassan and od Islamic Cairo is directly below, visitors could see the Nile river and downtown Cairo that goes miles away.
+With the Mosque-Madrassa of Sultan Hassan and od Islamic Cairo directly below, visitors could see the Nile river and downtown Cairo that goes miles away.
 The Great Pyramid of Giza could also be seen on a clear day!

-Bibliotheca Alexandrina in Alexandria in Egypt is one of the most fascinating architectural masterpieces of the 21st century.
+Bibliotheca Alexandrina in Alexandria Egypt is one of the most fascinating architectural masterpieces of the 21st century.

 Today modern Bibliotheca Alexandrina is one of the famous landmarks in Egypt everyone wants to see on their trip to Egypt.
 Spectacular Bibliotheca Alexandrina in Alexandria represents the revival of the Ancient Library of Alexandria.
-The famous Great Library of Alexandria was the largest library of the ancient world.
-The Ancient Library of Alexandria was the main center of knowledge of the ancient world.
-The library kept an impressive collection of estimated 400.000 – 700.000 parchment scrolls from the 4th century BC until the 3rd century AD.
+The famous Great Library of Alexandria was the largest library in the ancient world.
+The Ancient Library of Alexandria was the main center of knowledge in the ancient world.
+The library kept an impressive collection of an estimated 400.000 – 700.000 parchment scrolls from the 4th century BC until the 3rd century AD.

-Contemporary Bibliotheca Alexandrina stands almost at the same place where once the ancient Great Library of Alexandria stood.
+Contemporary Bibliotheca Alexandrina stands almost in the same place where the ancient Great Library of Alexandria stood.
 Oceanfront modern Bibliotheca Alexandrina was created by a Norwegian architectural firm, Snøhetta, and it was opened in Alexandria in 2002.
 The aim of the Bibliotheca Alexandrina is to become the center of knowledge and learning in modern times, like the Great Library of Alexandria was in ancient times.
 Actually, Bibliotheca Alexandrina in Alexandria aims to be the world’s leading institution of the digital age.
 Books to Bibliotheca Alexandrina have been donated from all around the world.
 Modern Bibliotheca Alexandrina has the capacity to keep about 8 million books.
 But in accordance with the digital era, the library is not only about physical books and shelves, but also about data and digital infrastructure.
-The architecture of the modern library is sensational as much the architecture of the ancient library was.
-The reading area of the main library of Bibliotheca Alexandrina has 11 levels and it covers impressive 5 acres (2 ha) in total.
+The architecture of the modern library is sensational as the architecture of the ancient library was.
+The reading area of the main library of Bibliotheca Alexandrina has 11 levels and it covers an impressive 5 acres (2 ha) in total.
 The Bibliotheca holds along with the main library, six smaller specialized libraries, a planetarium, four museums, and a number of exhibition areas.
-In line with the modern are, the Bibliotheca has an Internet Archive and CULTURAMA Hall, and a digital library.
+In line with the modern era, the Bibliotheca has an Internet Archive and CULTURAMA Hall, and a digital library.